Good morning :)

 What are Waste Management Stocks?

-Waste management stocks represent listed companies that provide services such as waste collection, transportation, recycling, treatment, and disposal.
-These companies handle various types of waste, including municipal waste, industrial waste, electronic waste (e-waste), and hazardous waste.
+Waste management stocks in India represent listed companies that provide services such as waste collection, transportation, recycling, treatment, and disposal.
+The listed waste management companies in India handle various types of waste, including municipal waste, industrial waste, electronic waste (e-waste), and hazardous waste.

 In India, the country generates about 62 mn tonnes of municipal solid waste each year, and this amount is expected to grow to 165 mn tonnes by 2030.
 Currently, only around 70% of this waste gets collected, and just 20% of it is treated, which shows a significant potential for growth and investment opportunities in the waste management sector.